 Our Games Design students have access to our industry standard computer suites, equipped with the latest editing and games design software; perfect for developing your skills.

 At the end of the day, we all know that a qualification is just the first step on the road to landing your dream job and kick-starting your career, and we're determined to help you get to where you want to be.
 A qualification in games design can lead to a variety of opportunities within the industry.

-Whether you want to create the next Fortnite, or design the next iconic video games character, career prospects in this area are on the up, with over 4000 job roles in this field predicted to be available in Sheffield by 2024!
+Whether you want to create the next Fortnite, or design the next iconic video games character, career prospects in this area are on the up, with over 6,900 job roles in the creative sector predicted to be available in Sheffield by 2026!

 Choosing a career path when you've only just left school can seem like a daunting prospect, but our Careers Advice Team are on hand to offer you the best impartial careers guidance going.

 We want your experience to be as enjoyable as possible.
 We don’t think you should have to worry about much so you can concentrate on having a great time and doing well on your course.That’s why we have a fantastic Student Support Team, who are always on hand to help you with any questions, concerns, or problems that you might face whilst at college, including, study support, finances, childcare, and mental health and well-being.

 One of the best ways to find out about a course is to speak to somebody who has been there and done it.